Thursday, December 11, 2008

 Papa is blind now, we never looked up

-That Royal marble, the icecream stick, those Easter days
+Those Royal marbles, the icecream stick, those Easter days

 No one will return them anymore!

-She kept her scented scarf in my chest,
+She kept her scented scarf on my chest,

 “The day you’ll really really love me